sweirich/challenge/debruijn/overview.md

   - [SubstScoped](src/SubstScoped.hs) and [SimpleScoped](src/SimpleScoped.hs): Just keep track of scopes, not types
   - [SubstInf](src/SubstInf.hs), [SubstTypedInf](src/SubstTypedInf.hs), [SimpleTypedInf](src/SimpleTypedInf.hs):
      represent substitutions using a lazy list.
 This is significantly more difficult to make strongly typed.
+  - [SubstTypedFun](src/SubstTypedFun.hs): represent substitutions using functions.
+This is the version that is closest to that from Benton et al.

 - [Bibliography](bibliography.md): Sources and related work.
 This tutorial is inspired by an extensive literature of de Bruijn representations and